Cults, Heresies, and Heterodoxies

 Liberalism—Five Critical Issues

-4. Universalism.
+5. Universalism.
 Universalism is the idea that there are many paths to God.
 In Christianity, it is the view that all human beings are saved by Jesus Christ and will eventually come into harmony in God's kingdom.
 While this is a nice thought, it is not biblical.
 Christianity is not compatible with other worldviews or religions.
 They teach contradictory things.
-Jesus Christ claimed exlusivity.
+Jesus Christ claimed exclusivity.
 See our Is Christ the Only Way to God?
+Those who want to say that all roads lead to God simply do not understand the nature of God or the nature of man.
+Man is sinful, and a just God cannot just wink at sin.
+God's justice must be satisfied, and Jesus is the only answer to this problem.

 Related to all of the issues discussed above is the problem of antinomianism—that is, the rejection of biblical law.
 This is a serious distortion of Christianity.
 This is nothing short of the same rejection of Christianity by atheists.
 The human mind wants more than anything to reject the idea of being judged.
 Indeed, man's fear of losing one's autonomy is even greater than the fear of the abyss of meaninglessness.
-So, each of these critical issues is, in the final analysis, a psychological condition that the liberal Christian shares with the atheist by rejecting Scripture—not on the basis of evidence and reason but on the basis of suppressing the truth as Paul discusses in Romans 1,2.
+So, each of these critical issues is, in the final analysis, a psychological condition that the liberal Christian shares with the atheist by rejecting Scripture—not on the basis of evidence and reason but on the basis of suppressing the truth as Paul discusses in Romans 1:18-2:16.

-While they think there are honoring Jesus, they are not.
+If one denies the authority of Scripture, and since Scripture is the only source of information about Jesus, how do they know who the Jesus they worship is?
+While they think they are honoring Jesus, they are not.
 They have to disregard much of what Jesus himself says to hold their views, especially regarding the authority of Scripture as well as what Jesus claimed for himself!
-Some 75 times in the New Testament Jesus confirmed that he considered Scripture to be authoritative even down to the smallest notation—"jot and tittle" (Matthew 5:18 KJV)!
+Some 75 times in the New Testament, Jesus confirmed that he considered Scripture to be authoritative!
 He said that Scripture cannot be broken (John 10:35).
-He claimed that all authority was given to him (Matthew 28:18).
-He claimed we should know him by his miracles (John 10:22-42).
-The irony for liberals is this: Since it is the Bible which the sole source of who Jesus is, if one denies the authority of the Bible, one cannot know who Jesus is.
+Further, He claimed that all authority was given to him (Matthew 28:18).
+The irony for liberals is this: Since it is the Bible which is the sole source of who Jesus is, if one denies the authority of the Bible, one cannot know who Jesus is.
 This is a hopeless self-contradiction.

+A few words to our liberal Christian friends.
+First, thank you for often demonstrating Christ's love.
+Those of us who consider ourselves evangelicals benefit from your demonstration of that love.
 But perhaps you have a misunderstanding of what evangelicals believe.
-Some liberals Christians apparently think typical evangelicals believe in the dictation theory of biblical inspiration (that God literally dictated the Bible word-for-word to the biblical writers).
-We reject this view.
+Some liberal Christians apparently think typical evangelicals believe in the dictation theory of biblical inspiration (that God literally dictated the Bible word-for-word to the biblical writers).
+In fact, we reject this view.
 We reject a wooden literalist interpretation of the Bible.
 For more on this we offer further comments on our site at Biblical Interpretation.

 Legalism—Five Critical Issues